peetjthinkful/SpeedCamerasNSW/README.md

 ###jQuery Store Locator Plugin

 ####How it works
-User searches for a location
+User searches for a location and the following code is executed in the jquery.storelocator.js file.

 	function get_form_values(e)
 		- Handles form submission and calls begin_mapping();